 Program Director & Psychologist

-Emanuele has a compassionate approach to clients’ struggles, in order to promote awareness and initiate together with the transformative process.
+Emanuele has a compassionate approach to clients’ struggles, in order to promote awareness and initiate together the transformative process.
 His treatment approaches range from Gestalt, Emotionally Focused Therapy, Dialectical and Cognitive Behaviour Therapy, EMDR, ACT, Neuropsychotherapy, Sensorymotor Psychotherapy and Cape Cod Model for Couple Therapy.